 While ceramides are noted for their role in brain and nervous system development, they’ve gained a lot of interest in the skin care world for their potential skin health benefits.
 Other cosmetic uses include shampoos, deodorants, and makeup.

 Read on to discover how your skin could benefit, how to choose the right products, and more.

 Ceramides are made up of long-chain fatty acids that link with other important molecules to promote cellular function.

 Ceramides help create a barrier to prevent permeability.
 This locks moisture into your skin, which helps prevent dryness and irritation.
-It may also your epidermis from environmental damage.
+It may also

 These benefits may have anti-aging effects.
 Fine lines and wrinkles are often more noticeable when skin is dry.
 Locking in moisture may minimize their appearance.